tahmid00911/macos-virtualbox/README.md

 ## iCloud and iMessage connectivity and NVRAM

 iCloud, iMessage, and other connected Apple services require a valid device name and serial number, board ID and serial number, and other genuine (or genuine-like) Apple parameters.
 These can be set in NVRAM by editing the script.
-See the [documentation command](#documentation) for further information.
+See the [documentation command](#documentation) for further information. after installing and booting up successfully download clover configurator. and on smbios option generate smbios for macbook pro 11,2 copy the information and edit the script changing values for serial number and bios version and more required variables to function imessage.

 ## Storage size